Ethical marketing

 Ethical marketing refers to the application of marketing ethics into the marketing process.
 Briefly, marketing ethics refers to the philosophical examination, from a moral standpoint, of particular marketing issues that are matters of moral judgment.
 Ethical marketing generally results in a more socially responsible and culturally sensitive business community.

-The establishment of marketing ethics has the potential to benefit society as a whole, both in the short- and long-term.
-Ethical marketing should be part of business ethics in the sense that marketing forms a significant part of any business model.
-Study of Ethical marketing should be included in applied ethics and involves examination of whether or not an honest and factual representation of a product or service has been delivered in a framework of cultural and social values.
+The establishment of marketing ethics has the potential to benefit society as a whole, both in the short and long-term.
+As such, ethical marketing should be considered part of business ethics given that marketing forms a significant part of any business model.
+The study of ethical marketing falls under applied ethics and involves examining whether a product or service is represented honestly and factually within a broader framework of cultural and social values.

-It promotes qualitative benefits to its customers, which other similar companies, products or services fail to recognise.
-The concern with ethical issues, such as child labor, working conditions, relationships with third world countries and environmental problems, has changed the attitude of the Western World towards a more socially responsible way of thinking.
-This has influenced companies and their response is to market their products in a more socially responsible way.
+Ethical marketing emphasizes delivering qualitative benefits to its customers which other business practices, products or services fail to recognise.
+The concern with ethical issues such as child labor, poor working conditions, exploitative relationships with developing countries and environmental problems, has changed the attitude of the Western World to a more socially responsible way of thinking.
+As a result, ethical marketing has become a positive force, encouraging companies to promote their products in a more socially responsible way.

 The increasing trend of fair trade is an example of the impact of ethical marketing.
 In the Ethical Shoppers Price Index Survey (2009), fair trade was the most popular ethical badge products could have.
 It also revealed that many consumers distrusted green claims.
 (The idea of fair trade is that consumers pay a guaranteed commodity price to a small group of producers, the producers agree to pay fair labor prices and conserve the environment - a fair deal for everyone.)

-The philosophy of marketing is not lost with this newfound ethical slant, but rather hopes to win customer loyalty by reinforcing the positive values of the brand, creating a strong citizen brand.
-However, this new way of thinking does create new challenges for the marketer of the 21st century, in terms of invention and development of products to add long-term benefits without reducing the product's desirable qualities.
+The philosophy of marketing is not lost with this newfound ethical slant, but rather hopes to win customer loyalty by reinforcing the positive values of the brand, thereby creating a strong, socially responsible brand identity.
+However, this shift in thinking does create new challenges for the marketer of the 21st century particularly in terms of invention and development of products that offer long-term benefits without reducing the product's desirable qualities.